 Yet we have to acknowledge the real issues in our local economy.
 The London Poverty Research Centre reports, “only about half of working Londoners have secure or stable employment,” and we have to come together to solve this issue.
 This is why we need strong leadership over the next four years.

 We are fortunate to have low unemployment, yet we are challenged to meet the increasing demand within the skilled trades.
-This challenge is why I will work with our local colleges and unions to increase the numbers of apprentices.
+This challenge is why I will work with the provincial government, along with our local colleges and unions, to increase the numbers of apprentices.
 We have to leverage the expertise of our education and training institutions to meet the demand of London’s economy.
 It is critical for the city to work alongside these partners to create initiatives which attracts, trains and retains talent.
 We need these investments in our people because they will strengthen our economy and attract future growth.